-Australia Day is coming up, and we’re busy preparing for our local Australia Day party!
+Australia Day is coming up (January 26th), and we’re busy preparing for our local Australia Day party!

 We’re teaming up with a few other Australian families who are also living here in New England and celebrating an expat Aussie Day.
 We’ll be having shrimp, sausages, and meat pies.
 It’s important to all of us that our children experience their native culture, even though we’re living far away.

 At home, we’ve also been reading our copious amounts of Australian picture books, and my husband (Australian-born) has been playing his didgeridoo.
 My daughter and I will be making Anzac biscuits and lamingtons for the celebrations.